osvi-25/react-advice-app/README.md

 A simple Advice generator app built with **React**.
 It allows users to get an advice by clicking a button.

+## Live Demo
+Check out the live version of this project [here](https://react-advice-app-nine.vercel.app/).

 ## 🚀 Features
 - Generates an advice by clicking a button
 - Gives you the count of advices you read